chipsalliance/f4pga/docs/f4pga/modules/generic_script_wrapper.md

 # generic_script_wrapper

-This module provides a way to integrate an external command into an sfbuild flow.
+This module provides a way to integrate an external command into an f4pga flow.
 Its inputs and outputs are fully defined by the author of flow definition.

 ## Parameters